vchaindz/vcn/docs/user-guide/docker.md

 # Default Docker Integration

-`vcn` support local docker installations out of the box using `docker://` as a location.
+`vcn` supports local docker installations out of the box using `docker://` as a location.
 You just need to point to the correct container image name or the container image id.

+If you prefer [podman](https://podman.io/), just use `podman://` instead.

 ### Notarize a local docker image